 Microlearning was intitially intended to complement formal training programs or offer performance support.
 But with the rise in the number of deskless workers, there’s a shift in the way training is designed and delivered.
 So microlearning is designed for both formal as well as informal learning experiences.

 Did you know that 80% of the global workforce is deskless?
 Consider a scenario where a majority of your workforce turns to mobile devices to complete their learning activities.
-It makes sense to implement microlearning design for training modules that work perfectly on mobile devices, and do not consume much of the learners’ time in completing training.
+It makes sense to implement microlearning design for training modules that work perfectly on mobile devices, and do not consume much of the learners’ time in completing the training.

 Is it possible to actually learn in such a short duration?
 Yes, it is but there are limitations.
 You need to keep in mind that microlearning design cannot be applied to all training programs.